Secondary education in the United States: Intermediate school

-Intermediate school is an uncommon term, and can either be a synonym for middle school (notably as used by the New York City public schools) or for schools that encompass the latter years of primary education prior to middle school/junior high school, serving grades 3 or 4 through 5 or 6.
+Intermediate school is an uncommon term, and can either be a synonym for middle school (notably as used by the New York City public schools) or for schools that encompass the latter years of elementary education prior to middle school/junior high school, serving grades 3 or 4 through 5 or 6.
+These can also be called "upper elementary" schools.

 High school / Senior high school

 High schools, or senior high schools, are schools that span grades 8, 9, or 10 through 12.
 Most American high schools are comprehensive high schools and accept all students from their local area, regardless of ability or vocational/college track.
 Students have significant control of their education, and may choose even their core classes, although the control given to students varies from state to state and school to school.
 The schools are managed by local school districts rather than by the central government.

-Some states and cities offer special high schools with examinations to admit only the highest performing students, such as Boston Latin School, several schools in the New York City Specialized High School system or Alexandria, Virginia's Thomas Jefferson High School.
+Some states and cities offer special high schools with examinations to admit only the highest performing students, such as Boston Latin School, several schools in the New York City Specialized High School system or the Thomas Jefferson High School for Science and Technology in Alexandria, Virginia.
 Other high schools cater to the arts.
 Some schools have been set up for students who do not succeed with normal academic standards; while others, like Harvey Milk High School, have even been created for special social groups such as LGBT students.

 Most states operate special residential schools for the blind and deaf, although a substantial number of such students are mainstreamed into standard schools.
 Several operate residential high schools for highly gifted students in specialized areas such as science, mathematics, or the arts.
 A smaller number of high schools are operated by the Department of Defense on military bases for children of military personnel.

 Most high schools have classes known as "honors" classes for motivated and gifted students, where the quality of education is higher and much more is expected from the enrolled student.
 Some high schools offer Regular Honors (H) (sometimes called Advanced), Advanced Placement (AP) or International Baccalaureate (IB) courses, which are special forms of honors classes.
 International schools offering programs of study in line with foreign systems of Education, such as those of Britain and France, are also available.
 Some schools also offer dual-enrollment programs, in which select classes at a university may be taken for both university and high school credit.

 Graduation from high school or senior high school leads to the awarding of the high school diploma.
 After this, secondary education is considered complete and students may pursue tertiary level study.